 Finally a video by Provincia di Roma dedicated to the village, the strawberries and its festival :

-(* Nemi photo at the top of the page from iStock by Getty Images)
+(* Nemi photo at the top of the page is from iStock)